How to write an Issue Paper

 Choose a title that is interesting as long as it has strong points of argument.
 An interesting title to you should have strong points of argument that provide you with a proper platform to write your issue paper.

-Therefore, choose a topic that will allow you to think objectively with neutrality devoid of bias.
+Therefore, choose a topic that will allow you to think objectively with neutrality and without bias.

 This includes your thesis and short notes or preparations for your arguments.
 This is what provides the plan of the paper you are to write.
 The outline is planned in the manner discussed in step 3 below.